Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 Having done things that we regret is something we can all relate to.

-But too often, we lock up the feelings that accompany that regret, and before we know it, we are swallowing big gulps of shame.
+Too often, we lock up the feelings that accompany that regret.
+Before we know it, we are swallowing big gulps of shame.

 We fear what others would do if they knew the worst of us.

-We don’t have the courage to test the strength or veracity of that love, because we don’t have the confidence in our own worthiness.
+We lack the courage to test the strength of that love.
+We hesitate because we doubt our own worthiness.
 This is the root of shame.

 How to Overcome Shame and Find Happiness